 For example, say you're composing in E minor and you don't want to use a diminished chord on the IInd degree.

 Well, you could replace it with a F major chord, and resolve it with a E minor chord.
 That would be a borrowing from the Phrygian mode.

 Or you could replace is with a F# minor chord, and resolve it with a E minor chord as well, and that would be a borrowing from the Dorian mode.

 I have also added all the 9th chords for the major and minor scales, I have added some substitutions for the Vth degree, and I've corrected a couple of mistakes that were in there.

-So I hope it's all clean now and you will find a link to download this document down below, in the description.
+So I hope it's all clean now and you will find a link to download this document in the Freebies section of this website.